 This indicates the percent of patients who were given antipsychotic drugs.
 While antipsychotic medications may be vital to many residents, it is important to make sure these medications are being used appropriately.
 In some situations, excessive reliance on these medications may suggest a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients given antianxiety drugs.
-Antianxiety drugs are prescribed to patients experiencing anxiety or depression.
+This metric indicates the percentage of long-term patients that are administered antianxiety drugs.
+These medications are used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents